-must be done prior to the final offer of employment.
+Upon the selection of a qualified candidate to fill a vacancy, the department head or https://dec.phase.com/her-the-employee/s_designee-shall-initiate the hiring process.
+Note: Any offer other than the minimum starting step must be within the pay plan guidelines.
+See Article 7, Section 7.01 This must be done prior to the final offer of employment.
 The department head shall consult with the Human Resources Director and the Mayor if he/she plans to offer the applicant more than the entry level pay for the position.
-Note: Any offer other than the minimum starting step must be within the pay plan guidelines.
-This must be done prior to the final offer of employment.
-A Personnel Action Form shall be completed by the department head and submitted to the Human Resources Departmentirector and sent to the department head, then resubmitted to Human Resources for proper retention prior to the beginning date of employment.
+A Personnel Action Form shall be completed by the Human Resources Department and sent to the department head, then resubmitted to Human Resources for proper retention prior to the beginning date of employment.
 No employee can begin work until the Personnel Action Form has been processed.
-In addition, all full time employees are required to meet pre-employment conditions.take a physical examination and a drug test prior to beginning work.
+In addition, all employees are required to meet pre-employment conditions.
 It shall be the responsibility of the department head to schedule an appointment with the Human Resources Director so that the new employee can be signed up for payroll and insurance purposes.
 See section 2.03 D

-Section 2.05: Probationary Period
+| Section 2.056: Probationary Period

-All new employees hired to fill a full time position shall serve an initial probationary period.
+All new employees hired to fill a position shall serve an initial probationary period.
 Probationary periods are defined below:

-Section 2.05.01: Initial Probationary Period
+| Section 2.056.01: Initial Probationary Period

-Police Officers serve a - tPwelve (12) month probationary period.
+Police Officers serve a twelve (12) month probationary period.

-All other employees serve a- sSix (6) month probationary period.
+All other employees serve a six (6) month probationary period.